Student Achievement Data

 Indian River State College is dedicated to student achievement and success.
 To monitor performance related to this focus on student success, Indian River State College has identified four key performance indicators (KPIs) of student achievement that align with the College’s mission.
 The KPIs include (1) successful course completion rates for gateway English and mathematics, (2) retention rates, (3) graduation rates, and (4) job placement/continuing education rates.

-Gateway course success rates are a good indicator of student achievement because they provide an overview of student achievement at or near the beginning of the student’s academic career.
+IRSC identified gateway course success rates as a good indicator of student achievement because they provide an overview of student achievement at or near the beginning of the student’s academic career.
 For the purpose of this measure, the College is using the Florida Department of Education’s definition of gateway English and math courses.
 As defined by Section (S.) 1008.02, Florida Statutes (F.S.), “Gateway course” means the first course that provides transferable, college-level credit allowing a student to progress in his or her program of study.
 According to this State statute, the following are “gateway courses” offered at IRSC:

 - ENC 1101 Freshman Composition Skills I Communication/General Education Core